 \begin{itemize} \item \textbf{Reaction Kinetics and Stoichiometry}: Instead of abstract chemicals, problems select from curated lists of common gas, liquid, and biochemical reactants like Propane, Benzene, and Glucose.
 More importantly, many problems are built around pre-validated, balanced chemical equations to ensure that the fundamental principles of mass conservation and stoichiometry are carefully upheld from the outset. \item \textbf{Thermodynamics}: Problems involving thermodynamic calculations use a multi-layered approach to realism.
 For common substances, a complete and consistent set of critical properties ($T_c, P_c, V_c$) is retrieved.
 For reaction calorimetry, problems utilize tabulated standard heats of formation ($\Delta H_f^\circ$).
 Crucially, for heat transfer calculations, the model moves beyond constant specific heats by incorporating temperature-dependent heat capacity parameters ($C_p/R = A + BT + CT^2 + DT^{-2}$), ensuring a high degree of physical accuracy across a range of conditions. \item \textbf{Transport Phenomena and Fluid Mechanics}: To ensure realism in fluid dynamics problems, templates draw from extensive tables of fluid properties, including the density and viscosity of common liquids and gases.
 The benchmark also includes parameters for non-Newtonian fluids (e.g., Polymer Solutions \& Melts etc), allowing it to test more complex, real-world rheological behaviors beyond simple Newtonian assumptions. \end{itemize}

-\subsubsection{Electrical Engineering}
+\subsection{Electrical Engineering}

 \begin{itemize} \item \textbf{Electromagnetics and Waves}: Instead of using an arbitrary number, the phase velocity of a wave is determined by selecting a specific propagation medium from a curated list (e.g., Distilled Water, Polyethylene, Fused Silica etc).
 This ensures that all subsequent calculations for parameters like wavelength or wave number are physically consistent with that material's properties.
-The generation process is further constrained by fundamental physical constants, including the speed of light in a vacuum ($c_0$) and the permittivity of free space ($\epsilon_0$). \item \textbf{Signals and Systems}: In scenarios bridging continuous and discrete-time domains, such as sampling, the sampling frequency is intentionally set well above the Nyquist rate to model ideal conversion and isolate the effects of the discrete-time system.
-For purely discrete-time problems, parameters are procedurally constrained to test specific concepts.
-For instance, signal frequencies are generated as rational multiples of $\pi$, and downsampling problems are deliberately constructed to either cause or avoid aliasing, directly testing the understanding of frequency folding.
-For fundamental operations like convolution, sequences are kept short and integer-valued to focus the analysis on the computational process. \item \textbf{Digital Communications}: For deterministic and random signal analysis, probabilities for discrete random variables are generated as exact rational numbers that sum perfectly to one.
-In digital modulation scheme problems, carrier frequencies are constrained to be integer multiples of the bit rate to simplify analysis, energy per bit ($E_b$) and signal-to-noise ratios ($E_b/N_0$) are generated in physically typical ranges (e.g., picojoules and realistic dB values), and modulation orders ($M$) are restricted to powers of two.
-Furthermore, data rates are assigned practical units such as kbps, Mbps, or Gbps, grounding the problems in contemporary engineering contexts. \end{itemize}
+The generation process is further constrained by fundamental physical constants, including the speed of light in a vacuum ($c_0$) and the permittivity of free space ($\epsilon_0$). \item \textbf{Signals and Systems}: Sampling frequencies are intentionally set relative to the Nyquist rate to either model ideal conversion or deliberately induce aliasing, directly testing frequency folding.
+Signal frequencies are generated as rational multiples of $\pi$, and convolution sequences are kept short and integer-valued to focus analysis on the computational process. \item \textbf{Digital Communications}: Probabilities for discrete random variables are generated as exact rational numbers summing to one.
+Carrier frequencies are constrained to integer multiples of the bit rate, modulation orders ($M$) to powers of two, and energy per bit ($E_b$) and signal-to-noise ratios ($E_b/N_0$) to physically typical ranges.
+Data rates are assigned practical units (kbps, Mbps, Gbps) to ground problems in contemporary engineering contexts. \end{itemize}

-\subsubsection{Mechanical Engineering}
+\subsection{Mechanical Engineering}